Programeowr/Law-in-Hands/README.md

 Settings

 Location Button:
-By clicking this button, user
+By clicking this button, user gets to know his location.

 App Feedback Button:
 By clicking this button, user will be navigated to a page where they can give feedback to the app.